valkey-io/valkey-doc/docs/reference/eviction/index.md

 The `maxmemory` configuration directive configures Valkey to use a specified amount of memory for the data set.
-You can set the configuration directive using the `redis.conf` file, or later using the `CONFIG SET` command at runtime.
+You can set the configuration directive using the `valkey.conf` file, or later using the `CONFIG SET` command at runtime.

-For example, to configure a memory limit of 100 megabytes, you can use the following directive inside the `redis.conf` file:
+For example, to configure a memory limit of 100 megabytes, you can use the following directive inside the `valkey.conf` file:

     maxmemory 100mb